Timothy C. Hain, MD Most recent update: December 16, 2017

 CGBD is presumably similar to PSP in its oculomotor behavior, as the same genetic makeup can result in both disorders (Tuite et al, 2009), but very little has been published.
 Given the rarity of this disorder as well as the fuzziness of the diagnosis, solid conclusions would seem to us to be premature.
 Garbutt et al (2008) suggested that only PSP patients showed slowing of saccades, while abnormalities in saccadic gain was found in CBGD and PSP both.
 Pierrot-Deseilligny and Rivaud-Pechoux (2003) suggested that there were "infraclinical oculomotor anomalies" (whatever that means), and particularly long latency saccades.

-We have encountered several CBGD phenotype patients in our practice, and obtained a full rotatory chair test on one.
-The patient presented below had a classic presentation with aphasia, alien hand, ataxia, and falls but has the same oculomotor findings as PSP.
+We have encountered several CBGD phenotype patients in our practice (not confirmed by autopsy of course), and obtained a full rotatory chair test on one.
+The patient presented below had a classic presentation with aphasia, alien hand, ataxia, and falls, but has the same oculomotor findings as PSP.

 Square wave jerks.
 This patient had no ability to converge.